ZcashFoundation/zecwallet/README.md

 From the VS Tools command prompt
 ```
-c:\Qt5\bin\qmake.exe zcash-qt-wallet.pro CONFIG+=debug
+c:\Qt5\bin\qmake.exe zec-qt-wallet.pro CONFIG+=debug
 nmake

-debug\zcash-qt-wallet.exe
+debug\zec-qt-wallet.exe
 ```

 To create the Visual Studio project files so you can compile and run from Visual Studio:
 ```
-c:\Qt5\bin\qmake.exe zcash-qt-wallet.pro -tp vc CONFIG+=debug
+c:\Qt5\bin\qmake.exe zec-qt-wallet.pro -tp vc CONFIG+=debug
 ```

 ## Troubleshooting FAQ
 ### 1. "Connection Error"

-Normally, zcash-qt-wallet can pick up the rpcuser/rpcpassword from zcash.conf.
+Normally, zec-qt-wallet can pick up the rpcuser/rpcpassword from zcash.conf.
 If it doesn't for some reason, you can set the username/password in the File->Settings menu.
 If you are connecting to a remote node, make sure that zcashd on the remote machine is accepting connections from your machine.
 The target machine's firewall needs to allow connections from your host and also zcashd is set to be configured to accept connections from this host.